Summer of Love: "San Francisco (Be Sure to Wear Flowers in Your Hair)"

-The Diggers
+Diggers

-The radical activist group called The Diggers embedded themselves in San Francisco in 1966.
-This group were anarchists that wanted to help other youth find liberation in this city.
-In addition to their free store, this group created a free publication called "The Digger Papers," where they spread their message further.
-In "The Digger Papers," the group provided information on resources for food, shelter, drug use, and human rights information.
-Their crucial message in San Francisco is to define a free society, everything they created or endorsed was free, and to further their messages about life and how to live it.
+The radical activist group called the Diggers embedded themselves in San Francisco in 1966.
+The group were anarchists who wanted to help other youth find liberation in the city.
+In addition to their free store, the group created a free publication called The Digger Papers in which they spread their message.
+In The Digger Papers the group provided information on resources for food, shelter, drug use, and human rights information.
+Their message was to develop a free society, everything they created or endorsed was free, and to further their messages about life and how to live it.

 Events

 New York City

 In Manhattan, near the Greenwich Village neighborhood, during a concert in Tompkins Square Park on Memorial Day of 1967, some police officers asked for the music's volume to be reduced.
 In response, some people in the crowd threw various objects, and 38 arrests ensued.
 A debate about the "threat of the hippie" ensued between Mayor John Lindsay and Police Commissioner Howard R. Leary.
 After this event, Allan Katzman, the editor of the East Village Other, predicted that 50,000 hippies would enter the area for the summer.